2023 Data Science Leadership Summit

 (Institutes vs Departments and Schools)

-Chairs: Azer Bestavros (Boston University) and Hridesh Rajan (Iowa State University)
+Chairs: Azer Bestavros (Boston University) and Hridesh Rajan (Iowa State University of Science and Technology)

 The unrelenting demand for educational and research capacities in data science required universities to adopt various strategies that enable them to create and offer new degree programs, recruit faculty members to support these programs, and provide the infrastructure necessary to sustain data-intensive research.
 Over the last decade, these strategies led to the emergence of a number of organizational models and structures for embedding data science into the fabric of the academy.
 In this session, we will characterize the resulting landscape of organizational structures, which range from research and training initiatives to fully-fledged schools and colleges; we will examine their tradeoffs, the influence of existing organizational structures on their development, and their ability to support the interdisciplinary nature of data science as a field.
 Additionally, we will explore the implications of these structures on managing growth and sustainability.
 To achieve this, we will hear from a panel of experienced leaders who will provide insights and perspectives on these topics.
 This will be followed by a breakout session, where attendees can dig deeper and exchange ideas about specific structures of interest.
 Through the panel discussion and breakout session, we hope to provide attendees with a comprehensive understanding of the landscape of organizational structures for data science and the various factors that institutions need to consider when choosing one that best suits their needs.